Menu

 People who live with BPD have difficulty regulating or handling their emotions or controlling their impulses.
 They are highly sensitive to what is going on around them and can react with intense emotions to small changes in their environment.

-Borderline personality disorder carries many myths and misconceptions, the most dangerous of which are that suicide threats by people with BDP are cries for attention and that BDP cannot be treated.
+Borderline personality disorder carries many myths and misconceptions, the most dangerous of which are that suicide threats by people with BPD are cries for attention.

 These common misconceptions are harmful and lead to stigma, which can make it difficult for those who live with BPD to seek treatment.